 What are the questions you should be asking yourself as you begin to draft a will?

 The first consideration when it comes to estate planning is whether or not you are married.
 The question of whether or not you were married will inform how you choose to divide your property and whether or not the Community property laws of Texas will apply to your case.
 Anyone who reads our family moblog knows that Community property laws in Texas differ from many other states.
-As a result, you should be aware of what being married means when it comes to drafting a will.
+As a result, you should be aware of what being married means when drafting a will.

 Next, we should ask ourselves how many children do you have had in our lifetime.
-Of those children that you have had how many of those children are still alive.
-If any of them are minors or have special needs then you should consider that as well.
+Of those children that you have had, how many of those children are still alive.
+If any of them are minors or have special needs, then you should consider that as well.
 Another aspect of this discussion would be whether or not you plan on having any additional children in your life.
 All of this will inform how you draft a will and who stands to inherit from you if you do not get a well-drafted before your passing.

-Once you have determined who is going to act as your executor then you should begin to compile a list of any persons who will be included in the will as beneficiaries of your estate.
+Once you have determined who will act as your executor, you should begin to compile a list of any persons who will be included in the will as beneficiaries of your estate.
 A beneficiary is a person who will take Premier estate.
-You can begin to consider what persons you would like to receive property out of your estate at the time of your passing.
+You can begin to consider what persons you would like to receive property out of your estate when your passing.
 Many people will leave property only to their children and spouse.
 However, if you don't have a spouse or children and there may be other individuals, charities, or entities that you choose to name as beneficiaries under your will.

 What is trust?

 So far in today's blog post, we have been discussing wheels as a mechanism of state planning.
 However, trust or another estate planning measure may be included in the will drafting process.
-This is especially true if you have concerns over the property being taxed after your passing or if you have minor children that you want to protect through the drafting over will.
+This is especially true if you have concerns over the property being taxed after your passing or have minor children you want to protect through the drafting over will.

-A major do regarding wills: draft one or risk losing control over your property once you pass away
+A major do regarding wills: draft one or risk losing control over your property once you pass away.

 Community property is distributed to your Spouse so long as all of your surviving children and descendants of yours are also children and descendants of your surviving spouse.
 If any of your surviving children or descendants are not also a child or descendant of your surviving spouse, then 1/2 of your Community property will pass to your children As well as to the descendants of any deceased child.
-Your spouse will then retain 1/2 of the Community property that he or she owned before your passing away.
+Your spouse will then retain 1/2 of the Community property that they owned before your passing away.

 How is separate property distributed?

 All separate personal property passes to your spouse if you pass away but do not have any children or other descendants.
-The separate real property would pass 1/2 tier spouse and 1/2 tier parents or other relatives like brothers, sisters, or their children.
-If you do not have any parents, brothers, or sisters then all separate real property passes to your surviving spouse if you also do not have any children.
+The separate real property would pass 1/2 tier spouse and 1/2 tier parents or other relatives like brothers, sisters, or children.
+If you do not have any parents, brothers, or sisters, then all separate real property passes to your surviving spouse if you also do not have any children.

-The rule is in Texas, no matter how distantly related one person is to you when you pass away without a will, the potential is there for him or her to become an heir.
+The rule is in Texas, no matter how distantly related one person is to you, when you pass away without a will, the potential is there for them to become an heir.
 One heir stands to be able to inherit from you.
 The motivation for this system is to prevent the state of Texas from inheriting property from you unless it is necessary.
 None of your heirs being alive at the time of her passing would potentially allow for the property to pass to the state.
 The reality is that the state of Texas very rarely acquires property from persons that pass away.

 Why is it so important for you to have a will before you die?